RodrigoUchoa001/chat-app/README.md

 - ✅ Friends Requests
     - ✅ Send friend requests to another accounts.
     - ✅ Accept or decline friend requests by another accounts.
-- Chats
+- ❗Chats
     - ✅ Send and receive text privately with friend.
     - ✅ Send and receive text messages in groups with friends.
-    - Send media in private chats or groups.
+    - ✖️ Send media in private chats or groups. *(firebase storage is now paid)*
 - Messages
     - See if your friend saw your private message.
     - See who saw your message in the group.